PardhuSreeRushiVarma20060119/PardhuSreeRushiVarma20060119/readme.md

 - **Designing adversarial stress-tests** for MARL agents and behavioural LoRA modules.
 - **Prototyping GNIM** — cyber-geospatial intelligence mapping and RF-aware situational awareness
 - **Writing research papers** in AI/ML Experiments & AI Security etc.
-- Currently Drafting A ArXiv Research Paper - **"On the Structural Limitations of Weight-Based Neural Adaptation and the Role of Reversible Behavioral Learning"**
+- Currently Drafting an ArXiv Research Paper - **"On the Structural Limitations of Weight-Based Neural Adaptation and the Role of Reversible Behavioral Learning"**

 ---